Nutrition Guidelines After Weight Loss Surgery

 · Stage 4 consists of pureed, soft foods that are high in protein.
 Portion control and proper chewing of food are important parts of this phase. (duration - about 3-4 weeks)

-· Stage 5 - At about 2 months after surgery, you begin Stage 5.
+· Stage 5 - At about two months after surgery, you begin Stage 5.
 This is the stage you will stay on for life.
 It consists of foods that are low in sugar, saturated and trans fat, and contain high-quality protein.
 You will be shown how to measure and estimate food portions to ensure appropriate portion sizes.

 If you are going to have weight loss surgery, you will meet with a dietitian before your operation and as scheduled throughout the recovery period.
 Follow-up is essential to achieving success.
 The dietitian will provide detailed nutrition information and individualize your nutrition plan.
 Some of the things you will learn about in detail include: